Lead generation is an indispensable part of business.

 In the best case scenario, they’ll want to learn more about you and this is where you need to start optimizing.

-Your name and picture: I’m guessing you’re pretty stuck on your name, so I’ll let you keep it as it is.
+Your name and picture: we’re guessing you’re pretty stuck on your name, so we’ll let you keep it as it is.

 Now, with the picture, you have a little bit of leeway.

-Let me be clear upfront: you need a profile picture.
+Let us be clear upfront: you need a profile picture.
 No one will take you seriously without one.

 Ideally, get a professional headshot done.